iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

    elsewhere (could link if we have something).
 2. The parameters of the tax transfer system, as detailed in the YAML files.
 3. Python identifiers, that is, variables and functions.

+The general rules and considerations apply in the same way to similar concepts, e.g., groups of parameters.

 General considerations